intel/llvm/sycl/doc/design/SYCL-1Pass.md

 Similarly, an integration footer file too is no longer necessary, but specialization constants need to still be handled.

 ### Intrinsics and builtins
-There will need to be some kind of unification of all intrinsics that we support over all devices into one table.
+There will need to be some kind of collection of all intrinsics that we support over all devices into one table.
 If intrinsics are spelled the same but have differing signatures, they will need to be renamed to be unique across the affected devices.

 ### Function attributes and instruction extensions
 TODO